mkenney/docker-composer/README.md

 * `composer self-update`

   The `self-update` command pulls down the latest docker image _matching the current image tag_ and updates the shell script itself.
 If you don't have write permissions on the shell script you'll get a permissions error, you can run the self-update command with `sudo` if needed.

-### Installation

-Essentially, this is just a [shell script](https://github.com/mkenney/docker-composer/tree/master/bin/composer) that manages a [Composer](https://getcomposer.org/) docker image.
-The docker image includes a script ([`run-as-user`](https://github.com/mkenney/docker-scripts/tree/master/container)) that allows commands to write files as either the current user or the owner/group of the current directory, which the shell scripts take advantage of to make sure files are created with your preferred permissions rather than root.